marcus-grant/marco-chrissy-site/doc/CONTRIBUTE.md

   * Maximum line length of 88 characters (Black/Ruff default)
 * **2-space indentation** throughout templates and JS
   * **NOT** Python - Python uses 4 spaces

+## Galleria Development Rules

+* All HTML, CSS, and JS generation must be designed with plugin extensibility in mind from day one.

+## Module Organization Rules

+* Avoid catch-all patterns like 'core' or 'util' directories
+* 'util' only acceptable for singular-purpose modules with simple, testable, pure functions
+* Split generic vs domain-specific modules clearly
+* Domain logic gets specific directories (e.g., galleria/template for all templating)

+## Command System Rules

+* Each command calls only its immediate predecessor (cascading pattern)
+* Commands chain automatically: `deploy` → `build` → `organize` → `validate`
+* No command should call multiple other commands directly
+* Fail fast with validation before expensive operations

+## Security & Deployment Rules

+* WE CAN NOT ALLOW CREDENTIALS TO LEAK
+* Sensitive configurations read from env vars
+* Code may look at env var values but NEVER read env vars directly
+* Only venv-related env vars are acceptable to read
+* Must guide user on what deployment commands to call

 ## Project-Specific Instructions